Mtik333/pracaInzynierska/README.md

 0.6.5 - 24.09.2017

-Second refactorization of the code, especially removing "commented methods"
+Second refactor of the code, especially removing "commented methods"

 0.6.6 - 06.10.2017